11 Utility Tools for Data Scientists

 OBS is excellent for creating tutorial videos, recording presentations, or documenting complex data analysis processes for training purposes.

-These tools help organize your thinking, document your work, and manage your projects.
+These tools help organise your thinking, document your work, and manage your projects.

 Obsidian is a knowledge base and note-taking application that works on Markdown files.